In a word

 I bought the whole series, so after I finished the first book, I opened the second one.

-It didn't being with Cheris; red flag.
+It didn't begin with the character Cheris... red flag.
 Wondering just how long it would take to get back to Cheris' story, which only just got interesting, I flipped through all the pages scanning for "Cheris" or "Jedao".

 Nothing.
-I'm glad I did so, because it sounds like the second book is an absolute waste of time.
+I'm glad I did so, because it sounds like the second book is a complete waste of time.
 I won't be continuing the series anytime soon.